 10 anti-waste tips in collective catering

-Tip #1: Make a diagnosis of your food waste
+Tip #1: Assess your food waste

 We invite you to discover it right here ⬇️

-Tip #2: Offer appropriate portions
+Tip #2: Offer appropriate portion sizes

-Tip #3: Promote seasonal and local products
+Tip #3: Favor seasonal and local products

 It is also possible to raise awareness through visual aids displayed in kitchens.